Welcome back for another installment of our Miami Hurricanes Class Breakdown.

 Many recruiting analysts believe that Miami will undoubtedly land either Zipperer or Wydermyer as the 2nd TE in this class.
 That would be the dream scenario, for sure, so reports to that end are music to my ears.

 Leading the offer list is Bradenton (FL) IMG Academy 5-star OT Evan Neal.
 A towering hulk of a man, Neal stands 6’8” 360lbs, down about 30lbs from his previously-listed (and 100% accurate) 391lbs.
 Neal can play guard or tackle, and has excelled at both in his time at IMG.
 A Central Florida native, Neal has visited Miami multiple times over the last year and a half.
-He’s far and away the #1 target at OT, and the Canes are battling the likes of Alabama, Florida State, Georgia, and Oklahoma for his services.
+He’s far and away the #1 target at OT, and the Canes are battling Alabama and Florida State, for his services.
 But, depending on which reports you believe, Miami is out front (debatable how far) in Neal’s recruitment, but Alabama is never a team to be dismissed.

 Furthermore, Thomas stated in post-visit interviews that he is scheduled to return to South Florida for an official visit to Miami in October...for the Florida State game.
 Obviously, a Louisiana native being committed to LSU is something that will be tough to overcome.
 BUT, if there’s any chance of that happening, Miami will need to knock Thomas’s official visit weekend out of the park.

-Speaking of players committed elsewhere who have recently visited Miami, Bradenton (FL) IMG Academy 4-star Dontae Lucas fits that bill.
-The FSU commit visited Coral Gables multiple times in 3 weeks before the dead period, including a secret visit during which he worked out for Canes OL coach Stacy Searels.
+Speaking of players committed elsewhere who have visited Miami, Bradenton (FL) IMG Academy 4-star Dontae Lucas fits that bill.
+The FSU commit visited Coral Gables multiple times in 3 weeks before the dead period this summer, including a secret visit during which he worked out for Canes OL coach Stacy Searels.

 The former Miami Senior High lineman is still committed to FSU, and has a close familial relationship with former Miami HSFB coach Telly Lockette.
 That fact — Lockette coached Lucas’ older brother previously — means that while he’s unlikely to flip from FSU, Lucas’s multiple visits to Coral Gables are at a minimum worth noting.
 Future contact and visits would be needed to flip this talented lineman from that school up North.